Your preferences have been updated.

 Visiting our beautiful island is easy.
 Travel to Aruba from the U.S., Canada, South America, Europe, and the Caribbean is possible via most major carriers, either non-stop or with convenient connections.
 When entering our country, a current passport is required of all passengers.
 American, Canadian, and EU citizens do not require visas, nor do most South Americans, e.g. Colombians and Venezuelans.

-If you are a national of one of the countries listed below, you DO NOT need a visa to travel to Aruba.
+If you are a national of one of the countries listed below, you NEED a visa to travel to Aruba.

-If you are not a national of any of the countries listed above, you will need a visa to travel to Aruba.
+If you are not a national of any of the countries listed above, you do not need a visa to travel to Aruba.

 Your passport can’t be more than 10 years old.